 - Wildlife - Photos of wildlife on OSWA properties

 - Youth Photographer - Open to those under the age of 15

 Deadline for Submission

-- Winners will be publicized in advanced of the Conference and photos will be displayed at the event on March 23, 2019.
+- Winners will be publicized in advance of the Conference and photos will be displayed at the event on March 21, 2020.

 How to Enter

 Only amateur photographers are eligible to participate.
-Professional photographers, DEEP staff and families, CLCC staff and families, and CLCC Steering Committee members and families are ineligible.
-The contest is open to everyone and the Youth Photographer section is open to children under the age of 15.
+Professional photographers, DEEP staff and families, CLCC staff and families, and CLCC Board and Advisory Council members and families are ineligible.
+The contest is open to everyone and the Youth Photographer section is open to photographers 15 years old and under.